nnellans/bicep-guide/README.md

 param someName object = { key: 'value', key: 'value' }

 // 2. multi-line objects
-// Use commas or line breaks to separate pairs param someName object = {
+// Use line breaks to separate pairs param someName object = {
-  key: 'value',
+  key: 'value'
-  key: 'value',
+  key: 'value'
   key: 'value'
 }
 ```
-- A comma after the last pair is supported, but not required
+- For single-line, a comma after the last pair is supported, but not required
 - Each property of the Object can be of any type
 - Optionally, if the key contains special characters, you can enclose the key in single quotes
 - You can use a period to access values, so `exampleObjectParameter.key2 = true`